+The Respondent has no rights or legitimate interests in respect of the disputed domain name.
 The second element that the Complainant needs to prove and as is required by paragraph 4(ii) of the INDRP is that the Respondent has no legitimate rights or interests in the disputed domain name.

-The Complainant has never assigned, granted or in any way authorised the Respondent to register or use the BELMOND trademark or any other related mark.
-The Complainant has been using the 'BELMOND' mark for a bonafide purpose in relation to its business.
+The Complainant has never assigned, granted or in any way authorised the Respondent to register or use the AIA trademark or any other related mark.
+The Complainant has been using the 'AIA' mark for a bonafide purpose in relation to its business for several years.